iliakan/git-screencast/README.md

 - Add subtitles following <https://support.google.com/youtube/answer/6054623?hl=en>.
 - Download the subtitles and make PR them.

-If you commit it, add label "Need translation", so that other people know that the srt is complete.
+If you commit it, add label "Needs translation", so that other people know that the srt is complete.

 P.S.
 That "srt" file is not only for translation, it's good on its own.
 Allows to enable subtitles on youtube.